odo is a CLI tool for creating applications on Kubernetes and

 A project is your source code, tests, and libraries organized in a separate single unit.

 An application is a program designed for end users.
 An application consists of multiple microservices or components that work individually to build the entire application.
-Examples of applications: a video game, a media player, a web browser.
+Examples of applications: e-Shop, Hotel Reservation System, Online Booking

 A component is a set of Kubernetes resources which host code or data.
 Each component can be run and deployed separately.
-Examples of components: Node.js, Perl, PHP, Python, Ruby.
+Examples of components: Warehouse API Backend, Inventory API, Web Frontend, Payment Backend

 A portable file responsible for your entire reproducable development environment.